OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/AirlockBrowserUserGuide.md

 Tapping or sliding the launchpad to the left reveals the web content.
 By tapping the ellipsis button in the bottom right hand corner of the main view, the application bar expands.

 There is an address bar, and various toolbar and menu items.
 Tapping the address bar allows you to enter a URL or a search query.

-We explore the toolbar and menu items later in the guide.
+> **NOTE:** The buttons and menu items in the application bar and tab menu are completely customizable.
+A device administrator may re-order, remove, or add buttons according to requirements.
+You see how to achieve this later in this guide.

 <figure><img src='Images/MainView.png'><figcaption>Figure 1.
 Launchpad and Tabbed Browser side-by-side</figcaption></figure>